turuluu/whispers/README.md

 A quick-and-dirty transcribing script for transforming audio interviews into NVivo 15 format (rows).

+## Brief

+The script chunks audio into 25 minute pieces creating them in a subfolder.
+Then it proceeds to transcribe them using OpenAI Whisper into a preliminary format, and eventually runs that once more through OpenAI GPT to fix so as to comply to the NVivo format.

+## Usage

 Audio setup
 1. Transform the audio into mp3 (saves bandwidth, use e.g. Audacity)